15 Best Upper Body Dumbbell Exercises To Build Muscle

 Range of motion (ROM) is one of the key factors influencing hypertrophy.

-I like the leaning one arm lateral flys the most because they allow you to keep the tension on your medial head at the bottom, and work them through a larger range of motion.
+I like leaning one arm lateral raises the most because they allow you to stretch the medial head at the bottom, and work them through a larger range of motion.
+I prefer using another machine or a post to lean against, but you can also lay down on your side on a bench.

 Just don’t be greedy and take a weight that’s so heavy that your whole back has to step in to get the weight moving.
 Pick a very light weight and do a lot of repetitions.